spinnylights/vulkan-notes/vulkan_notes.md

 "Semaphores" under "Synchronization").

-Queues are destroyed along with the logical device they were created with when `VkDestroyDevice` is called on the device in question.
+Queues are destroyed along with the logical device they were created with when `vkDestroyDevice()` is called on the device in question.

 ## Command buffers

+_Command buffers_, represented by
+[`VkCommandBuffer`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkCommandBuffer.html),
-Command buffers, represented by [`VkCommandBuffer`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkCommandBuffer.html), are used to submit commands to a device queue.
+are used to submit _commands_ to a device queue.
 They are allocated using [`vkAllocateCommandBuffers()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkAllocateCommandBuffers.html), which requires specifying a device, a _command pool_, and the